roynakatomi/mudpie/README.md

 This program requires the package pyodbc to be installed by pip.

-This program requires the Micosoft Access ODBC Drivers 64-Bit Version which is DownLoadablef from the Microsoft WebSite.
+This program requires the Micosoft Access ODBC Drivers 64-Bit Version which is DownLoadable from the Microsoft WebSite.